-3) We are committed to being the very best: As Director of the U-M Urology Resident Education Program, I am fully committed to providing all of our urology residents with the best possible training, education, and career opportunities.
+3) We are committed to being the very best: We are fully committed to providing all of our urology residents with the best possible training, education, and career opportunities.
 It is my personal mission to assure that our program is one of the best — if not the best — in the nation.

 Q. What types of Urology Residents are you looking for?